-Public Safety has a cooperative agreement, not a memorandum of understanding, with the Middlebury Police Department (MPD) in the areas of patrol operations, criminal investigation, service of warrants, parking enforcement, and events security.
-Public Safety immediately reports serious crimes and missing persons to the Middlebury police, and provides the department with reports of crimes on campus in accordance with Middlebury's policies.
+Public Safety has a cooperative agreement, not a memorandum of understanding, with the Middlebury Police Department (MPD) in the areas of patrol operations, criminal investigation, service of warrants and parking enforcement.
+The Department of Public Safety has a Memorandum of Understanding (MOU) with the Middlebury Police Department, Addison County Sheriff's Dept. and Vermont State Police regarding events and demonstrations on campus.
+Public Safety immediately reports serious crimes and missing persons to the Middlebury police, and provides the department with reports of crimes on campus in accordance with Middlebury policies.
 This is the only cooperative agreement or memorandum of understanding to which Middlebury is a party at any of its campuses.